-The tub transfer bench (TTB) provides the client who is unable to safely step into the tub with tub access.
-The client sits on the TTB and then lifts legs into the tub with assistance as required.
+The tub transfer bench (TTB) provides the tenant who is unable to safely step into the tub with tub access.
+The tenant sits on the TTB and then lifts legs into the tub with assistance as required.

-Please follow the prescribing therapist's instructions for how to use this equipment with an individual client.
+Please follow the prescribing therapist's instructions for howto use this equipment with an individual tenant.

-- The TTB should be installed with the handle inside the tub. - The TTB should be installed so two of the legs rest inside the tub and two of the legs rest outside the tub.
-The inside legs may or may not have suction cups. - The TTB is usually installed with the client facing the taps but may be set up facing away if this is safer or more effective. - Check that the TTB is stable.
+J The TTB should be installed with the handle inside the tub.
+The TTB should be installed so two of the legs rest inside thetub and two of the legs rest outside the tub.
+The inside legs may or may not have suction cups.
+The TTB is usually installed with the tenant facing the taps butmay be set up facing away if this is safer or more effective.
+Check that the TTB is stable.
 The TTB should be level with all 4 legs resting firmly on the floor or tub bottom.
-The legs inside the tub will be shorter than the legs outside the tub. - Check the height of the TTB the client should be able to sit comfortably with feet on the ground and still stand and sit safely. - If required, adjust the height of the legs by pressing in the spring button and sliding the leg piece to the desired length.
-Make sure the button pops out fully and that the leg does not move. - □ A TTB cannot be used on a tub with a shower door in place. - If a Tub Clamp On Bar is also in use, it is usually positioned behind the TTB. - Do not use if unstable or unable to lock all 4 legs. - Clean with mild soap and water or non-abrasive cleaner.
+The legs inside the tub will be shorter than the legs outside the tub.
+Check the height of the TTB - the tenant should be able to sit comfortably with feet on the ground and still stand and sit safely.
+If required, adjust the height of the legs by pressing in the springbutton and sliding the leg piece to the desired length.
+Make surethe button pops out fully and that the leg does not move.
+A TTB cannot be used on a tub with a shower door in place.
+If a Tub Clamp-On Bar is also in use, it is usually positioned behind the TTB.
+Do not use if unstable or unable to lock all 4 legs.
+Clean with mild soap and water or non-abrasive cleaner. •